-Next to the fight of Wild Bill with the McCanles Gang, the fight of Buckshot Roberts at Blazer’s Mill, on the Mescalero Indian Reservation, is perhaps the most remarkable combat of one man against odds ever known in the West.
+Next to the fight of Wild Bill with the McCanles Gang, the fight of Buckshot Roberts at Blazer’s Mill on the Mescalero Indian Reservation is perhaps the most remarkable combat of one man against odds ever known in the West.
 The latter affair is little known but deserves its record.

-Roberts took up a little ranch in the beautiful Ruidoso Valley of central New Mexico, one of the most charming spots in the world; and all he asked was to be let alone, for he seemed able to get along, and not afraid of work.
-When the Lincoln County War broke out, he was recognized as a friend of Major Lawrence G. Murphy, one of the local faction leaders; but when the fighting men curtly told him it was about time for him to choose his side, he curtly replied that he intended to take neither side; that he had seen fighting enough in his time, and would fight no man’s battle for him.
-This, for the time and place, was treason, and punishable with death.
-Roberts’ friends told him that Billy the Kid and Dick Brewer intended to kill him, and advised him to leave the country.
+Roberts took up a little ranch in the beautiful Ruidoso Valley of central New Mexico, one of the most charming spots in the world, and all he asked was to be let alone, for he seemed able to get along and not afraid of work.
+When the Lincoln County War broke out, he was recognized as a friend of Major Lawrence G. Murphy, one of the local faction leaders, but when the fighting men curtly told him it was about time for him to choose his side, he curtly replied that he intended to take neither side; that he had seen fighting enough in his time, and would fight no man’s battle for him.
+This, for the time and place, was treason and punishable with death.
+Roberts’ friends told him that Billy the Kid and Dick Brewer intended to kill him and advised him to leave the country.

 There were three eye-witnesses of what happened at that time: Frank and George Coe, ranchers on the Ruidoso today, and Johnnie Patten, a cook on the Carrizo Ranch.
-Patten was an ex-soldier of H Troop, Third Cavalry, and was mustered out at Fort Stanton in 1869.
+Patten was an ex-soldier of H Troop, Third Cavalry, mustered out at Fort Stanton in 1869.
 At the time of the Roberts fight, he was running the sawmill for Dr. Blazer.

 Roberts declined to give up his weapons to Frank Coe.
 He stood near the door, outside the house.
 Then, as it is told by Johnnie Patten, who saw it all, there suddenly came around upon him from behind the house, the gang of Billy the Kid, all gunfighters, each opening fire as he came.
 The gritty little man gave back not a step toward the open door.
-Crippled by his old wounds so that he could not raise his rifle to his shoulder, he worked the lever from his hip.
+Crippled by his old wounds to not raise his rifle to his shoulder, he worked the lever from his hip.

 The gang had scattered, surrounding the house.
 Dick Brewer had taken refuge behind a thirty-inch sawlog near the mill, just 140 steps from the window near which this fierce little fighting man was lying, wounded to death.
-Brewer raised his head just above the top of the sawlog, so that he could see what Roberts was doing.
+Brewer raised his head just above the top of the sawlog so that he could see what Roberts was doing.
 His eyes were barely visible above the top of the log, yet at that distance, the heavy bullet from Roberts’ buffalo gun struck him in the eye and blew off the top of his head.

-Billy the Kid was now leader of the posse.
+Billy the Kid was now the leader of the posse.
 His first act was to call his men together and ride away from the spot, his whole outfit whipped by a single man!
 There was a corpse behind them and wounded men with them.

 About the Author: Excerpted from the book The Story of the Outlaw; A Study of the Western Desperado, by Emerson Hough; Outing Publishing Company, New York, 1907.
-This story is not verbatim as it has been edited for clerical errors and updated for the modern reader.
+This story is not verbatim, as it has been edited for clerical errors and updated for the modern reader.
 Emerson Hough (1857–1923) was an author and journalist who wrote factional accounts and historical novels of life in the American West.
 His works helped establish the Western as a popular genre in literature and motion pictures.
 For years, Hough wrote the feature “Out-of-Doors” for the Saturday Evening Post and contributed to other major magazines.